nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/EmergencyContact.puml" />

-A person will then store an ContactablePerson as their emergency contact.
+A person will then store a ContactablePerson as their emergency contact.

 --------------------------------------------------------------------------------------------------------------------